Cornell-MIT/PlanetWaves/README.txt

 Notes from meeting with Alex (1/25/2023) :

 To do:
-	Replicate patch-model results for a pure methane liquid with wind speed vs mature sig wave height Compare results between energy models with the umwm models for sig wave height at different wind speeds Get FORTRAN model working for comparison with MATLAB version for a sanity-check
+	-Replicate patch-model results for a pure methane liquid with wind speed vs mature sig wave height -Compare results between energy models with the umwm models for sig wave height at different wind speeds -Get FORTRAN model working for comparison with MATLAB version for a sanity-check

 Targets of interest for model: how does the wave field change for different liquid parameters (density, viscocity)?